diegomiranda02/debt_calc_agent/README.md

-# debt_calc_agent
-An agent implemented using CrewAI to calculate the debt amount considering days late, the daily penalty rate, the penalty cap and the monthly interest rate

 # AI Crew to calculate a debt amount
 ## Introduction
-This project is an example using the CrewAI framework to calculate the debt amount considering days late, the daily penalty rate, the penalty cap and the monthly interest rate.
+This project showcases the power of CrewAI framework to calculate debt amounts considering various factors like days late, daily penalty rate, penalty cap, and monthly interest rate.

 By [@diegomiranda02](https://linkedin.com/in/diego-miranda-de-paula/)

 ## CrewAI Framework

-CrewAI is designed to facilitate the collaboration of role-playing AI agents.
-In this example, an agent is an expert in calculating the payment delay interest rate in a contract.
+CrewAI makes it super easy to collaborate with AI agents.
+Here, we've trained an agent to be an expert in calculating payment delay interest rates in contracts.

 ## Running the Script
 - **Install Dependencies**: Run `poetry install --no-root`.